How to choose keywords during attribution

 Correct keyword selection on stock sites

-Let’s try to answer the main questions:
+Let’s answer the key questions:

-– The main object (model):
+– main subject (model):

 • Who? person, female, women, people